AhmadEleiwa/JEngine/README.md

 1. project manager for java.
 2. java.

-after that it need run the main method normally.
+after that it need to run the main method normally.